kasinadhsarma/Review-on-ubantu-linux/README.md

 * Gaming problems done by heroic and steam proton && heroic bash the problems came one by one like this

+### first downloaded version on ubantu by me
+* The first version is zorin Z
+* The second version is ubantu 20.04
+* The second version also kubantu
+* The third version is ubantu 22.04
 ### explaining about tools

 * so much smooth in linux through vpn one of my best tool is metasploit